open-craft/xblock-group-project-v2/docs/deployment.md

 # Group Work v2 deployment

 The current implementation of Group Work v2 depends on some Open edX APIs and features that are only available in the `edx-solutions` fork of the platform.
-Some of the administrative tasks are also currently only usable within the proprietary Apros LMS interface.
+Some of the administrative tasks are currently implemented in the proprietary Apros interface LMS interface.

 In order to have a working Group Project, you'll need to complete three steps: